vc4u2c/nxdev-next-monorepo-tailwind/README.md

 # √ Would you like to use the App Router (recommended)?
 (Y/n) · true
 # √ Would you like to use `src/` directory?
 (Y/n) · true
 # √ What should be the project name and where should it be generated? · inventory @ apps/inventory

+px nx g @nx/next:lib orders --directory=libs/orders
+# √ Which stylesheet format would you like to use? · none
+# √ What should be the project name and where should it be generated? · orders @ libs/orders

 ```

 ## Integrate with editors